rezozo/pcreator/README.md

 ---

 ##What is this thing?
-It's a terminal-based project scaffolder, like the one in IntelliJ but with less (or more?) library support for JavaScript.
+It's a terminal-based project scaffolder, similar to the one in IntelliJ but with less (or more?) library support for JavaScript.

 ##Why have you created it?
 There's Yeoman for this stuff...
 Because: